manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 A big part of an Engineering Manager role is hiring new employees.
 This involves:

 - Identifying gaps and needs (discussed above).
-- Working with the recruiting organization to develop a hiring plan.
+- Working with the Talent Acquisition organization to develop a hiring plan.
 - Developing a methodology for interviewing software engineers.
 I have discussed this in details in an earlier [blog post](https://manastalukdar.github.io/blog/2019/04/14/interviewing-software-engineers/).
 - Identifying individuals who could take on phone screening and on-site interviewing responsibilities.
+If there are not enough people, then EM should develop a road-map to train developers to take on these responsibilities.

 ## Talent Management